Sunny with a High Near 91 | SweetwaterNOW

 Today

+Isolated showers and thunderstorms after 4pm.
 Sunny, with a high near 91.
-Calm wind becoming north northwest 5 to 8 mph in the afternoon.
+Southwest wind 5 to 10 mph becoming northwest in the afternoon.
+Chance of precipitation is 20%.

 Tonight

-Mostly clear, with a low around 57.
-Northwest wind 5 to 8 mph becoming east after midnight.
+Isolated showers and thunderstorms before 8pm.
+Partly cloudy, with a low around 55.
+North northwest wind 6 to 10 mph becoming east southeast after midnight.
+Chance of precipitation is 20%.

 Wednesday

-Sunny, with a high near 90.
-Light and variable wind becoming west northwest 9 to 14 mph in the afternoon.
-Winds could gust as high as 24 mph.
+Sunny, with a high near 91.
+Breezy, with a light southwest wind becoming west 10 to 15 mph in the afternoon.
+Winds could gust as high as 25 mph.

 Wednesday Night

-Partly cloudy, with a low around 57.
-West northwest wind 5 to 14 mph becoming southwest after midnight.
-Winds could gust as high as 24 mph.
+Partly cloudy, with a low around 56.
+Northwest wind 8 to 13 mph becoming light and variable after midnight.
+Winds could gust as high as 23 mph.

 Thursday

-Mostly sunny, with a high near 86.
-Light west southwest wind becoming west 8 to 13 mph in the morning.
+A slight chance of showers between noon and 3pm, then a slight chance of showers and thunderstorms after 3pm.
+Mostly sunny, with a high near 90.
+Light west southwest wind becoming west 8 to 13 mph in the afternoon.
 Winds could gust as high as 24 mph.
+Chance of precipitation is 20%.

 Thursday Night